 This event will be Closed Captioned.
 The National Relay Service is available to assist with phone bookings.
 Call Roslyn Packer Theatre Box Office on (02) 9250 1988 or email email@example.com to book access tickets.

 Jennifer Byrne is a senior journalist and broadcaster who has worked in all arms of the media: print, radio and television.
-Having done her cadetship at The Age and worked on UK’s Fleet Street, she was a founding reporter with Channel Nine’s Sunday programme and spent some 12 years travelling the world for 60 Minutes and as anchor for Foreign Correspondent.
-She was publishing director of Reed Books, morning presenter on ABC radio, won national awards as interviewer and columnist for The Bulletin and, in May 2006, returned to TV to create the country’s first televised Book Club, which ran on the ABC for 11 years until last December.
+Having done her cadetship at The Age and worked on UK’s Fleet Street, she was a founding reporter with Channel Nine’s Sunday program and spent some 12 years travelling the world for 60 Minutes and as an anchor for Foreign Correspondent.
+She was publishing director of Reed Books, morning presenter on ABC radio, won national awards as interviewer and columnist for The Bulletin and, in May 2006, returned to TV to create the country’s first televised book club, which ran on the ABC for 11 years until 2019.

 Annabel Crabb (Australian)

 Annabel Crabb is a writer and presenter for the ABC.
 She's also a keen amateur podcaster and co-hosts the inexplicably popular Chat 10, Looks 3 podcast with her colleague Leigh Sales, who lends credibility to the exercise.
 Annabel has worked extensively in newspapers, radio and TV as a political journalist and won a Walkley Award for Stop At Nothing: The Life and Adventures of Malcolm Turnbull.
 She published a bestselling book about gender and work, The Wife Drought, in 2014 and has published two cookbooks with childhood friend Wendy Sharpe, the latest of which is Special Guest.
 Her most recent Quarterly Essay is Men at Work.